Loading

 Concert-goers last year complained they were forced to walk kilometres to get an Uber, after giving up on bus lines.

-“Hopefully this will also show people the Coast is a great place to play as a destination, and more smaller events will come of it as well to ignite more nightlife and local events too.”
+“Hopefully this will also show people the Coast is a great place to play as a destination.
+And more smaller events will come of it as well to ignite more nightlife and local events too.”

 How do you vote?